ikioresko/job4j_pooh/README.md

 -------------------
-Its some test projects, with any tasks, without travis or codecov etc.
+Just repository for performing training tasks, without travis or codecov etc.
+1. Test task - "Pooh JMS" project.
+2. What is integration testing.
 -------------------